Amy13139/wip-eaw-docs/docs/basegame/meg.rst

 About
 =====
 MEG files (Mega-Files) are a uncompressed file archives.
 They store files by name.
 Most assets of the basegame are stored in MEG files.
-The game loads MEG files based off of the :ref:`megafiles.xml <basegame-xml-megafiles>` file, which is located in the game's data folder at it's root, **not** in the game's XML directory.
+The game loads MEG files based off of the `megafiles.xml <basegame-xml-megafiles>` file, which is located in the game's data folder at it's root, **not** in the game's XML directory.

 .. _basegame-meg-stuct: